Bumthang Mountain Resort

 Location & directions

-Bumthang Mountain Resort is located just outside the town center and overlooks the Bumthang Chu River and valley beyond.
+Bumthang Mountain Resort is located just outside the town centre and overlooks the Bumthang Chu River and valley beyond.

 How to get there

 Bumthang has its own airport with direct flights from Paro, or Bumthang can be accessed from Trongsa (3-hours), Gangtey (6-hours) or Punakha (8-9 hours).

 - Renowned service